Professor Peter Taylor-Gooby FBA

 About this Fellow

-Research Professor of Social Policy at the University of Kent's School of Social Policy, Sociology and Social Research.
-My research interests include the theory and politics of the welfare state, public attitudes to welfare and comparative social policy in Europe, Korea and China.
-I direct the Norface Our Children's Europe project, (using democratic forums), and participate in the EU Inspires and the ESRC The Effects of Private and Quasi-Private Schooling projects.
-I have directed some 40 projects for ESRC, the EU and a number of government and private sector agencies.
+Professor Taylor-Gooby's research interests include the theory and politics of the welfare state, public attitudes to welfare and comparative social policy in Europe, Korea and China.
+He directs the NORFACE Our Children's Europe project, (using democratic forums), and participates in the EU Inspires and the ESRC The Effects of Private and Quasi-Private Schooling projects.
+He has directed some 40 projects for ESRC, the EU and a number of government and private sector agencies.
 These include the ESRC Social Contexts and Responses to Risk and Economic Beliefs and Behaviour and the EU WRAMSOC programmes.
-I have published 32 academic books and more than 300 articles and chapters, and am now publishing two novels.
-I chaired the British Academy New Paradigms in Public Policy programme (2010/2011), the REF2014 and RAE2008 Social Work and Social Policy and Administration panels and am a Founding Academician at the Academy of Social Sciences and, previously, a Fellow of the Royal Society of Arts and President of the British Association for the Advancement of Science Sociology and Social Policy section.
-I participated in the Prime Minister's No 10 'progressive consensus' Round Table and advised the Prime Minister's Strategy Unit between 2009 and 2010.
+He has published 32 academic books and more than 300 articles and chapters, and is now publishing two novels.
+He chaired the British Academy New Paradigms in Public Policy programme (2010/2011), the REF2014 and RAE2008 Social Work and Social Policy and Administration panels and is a Founding Academician at the Academy of Social Sciences and, previously, a Fellow of the Royal Society of Arts and President of the British Association for the Advancement of Science Sociology and Social Policy section.
+He participated in the Prime Minister's No 10 'progressive consensus' Round Table and advised the Prime Minister's Strategy Unit between 2009 and 2010.
+In 2018 he was awarded the University of Kent Prize for Advanced Research.

 Criminology: Situational Action Theory, crime as moral actions, social ecology of crime, crime & human development, knowledge-based crime prevention policy.